-Assignment: We begin a three-part arc in Historical Non-Fiction and begin with Defining Times.
-On March 28, 2017 we will discuss Microhistories, and in May 23, 2017, Specific Settings.
+We began a three-part arc in Historical Non-Fiction and begin with Defining Times.
+On March 28, 2017 we will discussed Microhistories, and in May 23, 2017, Specific Settings.

 Resources: Cords, Sarah Statz.
 The Real Story.
 2006 Libraries Unlimited.
 P.149-153, 161, 164.

 Benchmark: Everyone reads Steven Johnson’s The Ghost Map: The Story of London’s Deadliest Epidemic—and How It Changed the Way We Think about Disease, Cities, Science, and the Modern World.